balancer/docs-v3/docs/concepts/core-concepts/hooks.md

 Remember that pool liquidity operations like `swap`, `addLiquidity` and `removeLiquidity` signal to the Vault the entries on the credit & debt tab.
 These entries can either be calculated as part of custom pool implementations or pools in combination with hooks.
 Both have the capability to determine the amount of credit & debt the vault adds to the tab.

 The reason hooks also have this capability is to change `amountCalculated` of already existing pool types from established factories.
-This allows for more fine grained pool tuning capabilities.
+This allows for more fine grained pool tuning capabilities as part of the `after` hooks.
 ![Vault-Pool-Hooks relation](/images/hook-delta.png)

 ::: info
-Hooks can change the `amountCalculated` for liquidity operations but cannot change `amountGiven`.
+When `enableHookAdjustedAmounts == true`, hooks are able to modify the result of a liquidity or swap operation by implementing an after hook.
+For simplicity, the vault only supports modifying the calculated part of the operation.
+As such, when a hook supports adjusted amounts, it can not support unbalanced liquidity operations as this would introduce instances where the amount calculated is the input amount (`EXACT_OUT`).
 :::

 A detailed view of what an `after` hook for a given liquidity operation can change is displayed below: